Steve Bing

-Stephen Leo Bing (March 31, 1965 – June 22, 2020) was an American businessman, philanthropist, film producer, and screenwriter.
-He was the founder of Shangri-La Entertainment, an organization with interests in property, construction, entertainment and music.
+Stephen Leo Bing (March 31, 1965 – June 22, 2020) was an American businessman, film producer, investor, and philanthropist.
+He had business interests in property and construction and was the founder of Shangri-La Entertainment and Shangri-La Music.

 Early life

-Bing was born in New York City in 1965.
+Bing was born in New York City on March 31, 1965.
 His parents were Helen, a nurse, and Peter Bing, a doctor in public health.
-He was of Jewish background.
+He was Jewish on his father's side and Croatian on his mother's.
 Bing attended the Harvard-Westlake School in Los Angeles.
 At the age of 18, he inherited an estimated $600 million from his grandfather, Leo S. Bing, a real estate developer who had made his fortune in New York in the 1920s.
 The Los Angeles Business Journal's January 2010 publication of "The Lists 2010" listed him in its "Wealthiest Angelenos" section of the magazine, which estimated his worth at $590 million, coming in at No. 46.
-After inheriting his fortune, Bing dropped out of Stanford University in his junior year to pursue a career in Hollywood.
+After inheriting his fortune, Bing dropped out of Stanford University in his junior year to pursue a career in the entertainment industry.

 Entertainment industry

-Bing reportedly invested $80 million in The Polar Express, an animated film featuring the voice of Tom Hanks, which earned $285 million globally and was one of the year's box-office successes.
-He was also the financier of Robert Zemeckis' Beowulf, and the producer/financier of Shine a Light, a Rolling Stones concert film directed by Martin Scorsese.
+In 2000, Bing launched his own production company, Shangri-La Entertainment.
+He reportedly invested around $85 million to co-finance The Polar Express, an animated film featuring the voice of Tom Hanks, which earned $285 million globally and was one of the year's box-office successes.
+Bing was the financier of Robert Zemeckis' Beowulf and the financier and producer of Shine a Light, a Rolling Stones concert film directed by Martin Scorsese.

+In addition to his career financing and producing movies, he co-wrote the 1985 film, Missing in Action II: The Beginning, and the story and screenplay for the 2003 film, Kangaroo Jack.
 Bing also financed and produced the independently released Jerry Lee Lewis album Last Man Standing.

-In addition to his producing and film finance work, he also co-wrote both the screenplay and the story of Kangaroo Jack (2003).